MarcoTeixeira1977/workshops-1/docs/workshop1.md

 * Instructions about how to setup the training package and perform some basic tests are available [here](https://geoserver.geo-solutions.it/edu/en/intro/windows.html#geoserver-intro-windows)

+To be able to run the training package, which contains several applications (PostgreSQL, GeoServer, HALE, etc …), **Windows is required**.
+Other operating systems users can use a Windows virtual VM, though.

 # Requirements for participants

 * Basic knowledge of GeoServer